-To be completed following Public Hearing: There were comments submitted by the public during the 30-day public comment period. individuals attended the public hearing, held as part of the standing Behavioral Health Advisory Board meeting.
-This included Behavioral Health staff, members of the Behavioral Health Advisory Board, member of the press, and members of the public.
-The presented the MHSA Annual Update to this group.
-Discussion and questions focused on Include a description of any substantive changes made to the Annual Update that was circulated There were substantive changes made to the Annual Update that was circulated.
+There were no comments submitted by the public during the 30-day public comment period.
+Sixteen individuals attended the public hearing, held as part of the standing Behavioral Health Advisory Board meeting.
+Participants included BHAB members, clients and family members, MCBH staff, other Mono County staff, and a member of the press.
+The Program Manager presented the MHSA Annual Update to this group.
+Discussion and questions focused on the MHSA Housing Project and the availability of units for individuals with mental health conditions, the Full Service Partnership program and how it is being implemented in Mono County, outreach related to suicide prevention/suicide awareness, the importance of whole-person care, and a discussion about accessing services and improving coordination with family members.
+MCBH thanked each participant for their comments and questions and will be following up individually with some of the comments and questions to ensure individual needs are met.

+Include a description of any substantive changes made to the Annual Update that was circulated

+There were no substantive changes made to the Annual Update that was circulated.

 MHSA Issue Resolution Process